Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 We woke up at 5 am, dressed in warm clothes, and grabbed the headlamp.
 Once equipped, we ventured outside.

-We started the climb, which didn’t present any difficulty.
-It was a steady climb, and it took us around 30 min to get to the peak.
+We started the climb, which wasn’t difficult.
+It was a steady climb, and it took us around 30 min to reach the peak.
+The only challenge was not to freak out whenever we saw a cow’s eyes glowing in the dark!

 Once on the top, we waited until the sky turned from black to orange, then pink, purple, and light blue.
 It was so peaceful up there!